apache/activemq-artemis/docs/user-manual/en/logging.md

 # Logging

-Apache ActiveMQ Artemis uses the JBoss Logging framework to do its logging and is configurable via the `logging.properties` file found in the configuration directories.
-This is configured by Default to log to both the console and to a file.
+Apache ActiveMQ Artemis uses the JBoss Logging framework to do its logging and is configurable via the `logging.properties` file found in the `etc` directory.
+This is configured by default to log to both the console and to a file.

-There are 9 loggers available which are as follows:
+There are a handful of general loggers available:

 Logger | Description
 ---|---